How to Stop Wasting Time.

-Life is too Short to be Wasting our Time.
+Life is too Short to be Waste Time.

 Our time here in these bodies on this Earth is minuscule.
 We are basically here for a flash of a flash of a moment.
 To be off in our heads worrying and chasing down people, places and things that will leave us feeling empty is just stupid.

 Often times when I am chasing what I don’t dig, I get an empty feeling.
 And when I am feeling empty, I know things need to change.
 The feeling tells me I need to find some things that I legitimately dig!

 Life is too short for too many things we don’t dig.
 I am so grateful that I have woken up to this realization.

 One of my greatest joys is learning about myself.
 I am grateful to be blessed with this desire.